Solid deuterium surface degradation at ultracold neutron sources: Simulation and interpretation of experimental observations

-As a second simulation, the transmissions from two cases were compared assuming (i) a perfect flat surface for the solid, and (ii) a single rough interface between the solid D$_2$ and guide vacuum, by isotropically distributing the direction of the surface normal at the point of interaction with the UCN.
-The results showed very little effect on the neutron transmission.
-Consequently, roughness of the surface layer on the bulk sD$_2$ can be reliably ruled out as a cause for decreasing UCN yield from the source.
+The goal of the first simulation was to confirm that scattering from multiple frost layers is needed to produce the experimentally observed reduction in UCN yield.
+We compared the probability to detect UCN above the sD$_2$ bulk for two cases assuming no frost layers above the surface and either (i) a perfect flat surface for the solid, and (ii) a single faceted interface between the sD$_2$ and guide vacuum, with the facets modeled by isotropically (described in more detail in the next paragraph) distributing the direction of the surface normal at the point of interaction with the UCN.
+UCN reaching a virtual detector above the frost layer, modeled as a completely absorbing disk, we tallied as ``detected'' and contributed to the yield.
+The results showed less than a 7\% difference in the neutron yield.
+Consequently, scattering from a single layer of facets on the surface of the bulk sD$_2$ can be ruled out as a cause for decreasing UCN yield from the source.

-Next we modeled neutron transmission and reflection from layers of frost.
-The frost structure was modeled between region 1 and 2 (see Fig.~\ref{ErikGeom}) by layering alternately vacuum and solid D$_2$ ($V_{F}$=102\,neV) regions parallel to the solid surface, as shown in Fig.~\ref{Frost-NCSU-model}.
-Each layer was assumed to scatter neutrons diffusely on both sides.

-While simplistic and not reproducing exactly the effect of random orientation of ``facets'' of solid deuterium frost crystals, this model allows us to explore the dependence of successive UCN scattering from successive vacuum/frost and frost/vacuum interfaces on conditions in the bulk sD$_2$ and the frost layers.
+As a next step, frost structures were added between region 1 and 2 (see Fig.~\ref{straightgeom}) by alternating layers of vacuum and sD$_2$ ($V_{F}$=102\,neV) regions parallel to the solid surface, as shown in Fig.~\ref{Frost-NCSU-model}.
+Scattering was assumed to occur from both sides of each layer due to randomly oriented facets and (when implemented) from non-specular scatter.
+The surface normal was selected isotropically, but the angular range of the normal was constrained such that reflection at a boundary layer prevented the UCN from proceeding vertically into the next frost (or vacuum) layer.
+While simplistic and not exactly reproducing the effect of random orientation of ``facets'' of sD$_2$ frost crystals, this model allows studies of the dependence of successive UCN scattering from vacuum/frost and frost/vacuum interfaces on conditions in the bulk sD$_2$ and the frost layers.

-The thickness of each sD$_2$ and vacuum layer was chosen arbitrarily to be 10 microns to be roughly consistent with the size of optically observed features when many layers are present.
+The thickness of each sD$_2$ and vacuum layer was chosen arbitrarily to be 10 microns to be roughly consistent with horizontal dimensions of optically observed features when many layers are present (features down to fractions of a millimeter were evident after heat pulsing).
 Losses and elastic scattering within the layers were confirmed to be negligible for the full range of UCN lifetimes and elastic scattering mean free paths considered for the bulk deuterium (presented below).